mrsmkl/old-wasm-wiki/Handling-Floating-Point-Computation.md

 This means that the WASM file will first be converted to another WASM file, where after each operation that might return NaN, we check the result and if it is NaN, we change it to a standard value.
 Perhaps it is more efficiently to canonize NaN values when a floating point value is stored or reinterpreted as integer.
+(There is also a copysign operation).

 Pros:
 * Can run with JIT.